Is a business idea churning in your mind? If so, you will need a business plan to put your thoughts on paper.

 The list of products and services you would offer

-Description of who your target audience and market is and also how your services are different than the already existing ones
+Target audience and market description and also how your services are different than the already existing ones

 Mention shortly about your competitors

-Funding requirements and where those funds will be utilised.
+Funding requirements and how you utilise those funds

-Just as the name suggests, this section will have all the details of your business.
+As the name suggests, this section will have all your business details.

-You also need to include the type of business - wholesale, retail, manufacturing, or service provider and also the list of licences, permits, and even domain names that you have applied for.
+You must also include the type of business - wholesale, retail, manufacturing, or service provider- and the list of licences, permits, and even domain names you have applied for.

 Next, you need to mention the list of products and services that your business will provide.

-Along with the list, you should also mention how your products differ from the pre-existing products that other companies are selling, what the demands will be, at what cost each product will be delivered, etc.
+You should also mention how your products differ from the pre-existing products that other companies are selling, the demands, and the cost of each product.

 As your products and services will solve a particular problem, you need to mention how your products and services will solve the problem and in what ways.

-This section is one of the most important sections of the business plan as it will give you a deeper insight into your niche market.
+This section is one of the most critical sections of the business plan as it will give you a deeper insight into your niche market.

-You need to invest a lot of time in researching for this section.
-It will entail:
+You need to invest a lot of time in researching this section.
+It will entail the following:

-Now that you have a clear understanding of your market that includes your customers and competitors, you need to create and state the marketing plan that you made in accordance with the market analysis you did in the previous section.
+Now that you clearly understand your market, including your customers and competitors, you need to create and state the marketing plan you made per the market analysis you did in the previous section.